EU Pay Transparency Directive Slovakia: A Compliance Guide

 Same-sex litigation exposure.
 Every employee within a category of workers is a potential claimant against every higher-paid colleague which substantially expands the claim universe.

-Uncapped compensation including non-material damages (Nemajetková ujma).
-Damages include full back pay, lost opportunities and non-material damages with no statutory cap.
+Full financial remediation including non-material damages (Nemajetková ujma).
+Damages include full back pay, lost opportunities and non-material (moral) damages.

 The compressed 31 July 2026 pay structure deadline means many employers will face Labour Inspectorate (Inšpektorát práce) audits while still building their pay structures.